yjajkiew/projet-ei5/README.md

 projet-ei5
 ==========

-REST Server NodeJS, written with Baptiste Gauduchon, designed for a project in my last year of engineering school
+REST Server NodeJS, written by Baptiste Gauduchon and Yann Jajkiewicz, designed for a project in our last year of engineering school